kirillkovalenko/nssm/README.txt

 Thanks to Hadrien Kohl for suggesting to disable the console window's menu.
 Thanks to Allen Vailliencourt for noticing bugs with configuring the service to run under a local user account.
+Thanks to Sam Townsend for noticing a regression with TerminateProcess().

 Licence
 -------